 You can use this if:

-- Chameleon must be properly installed (including identify) on all pages.
+- Chameleon must be properly installed (including the identify snippet) on all pages.
 To learn how to do this, see here.

 You can find the unique link for your Tour once you set the Delivery Method to Manual, and configure the first URL correctly.